As technology suffuses the enterprise in 2018, CFOs get ready by investing in new technologies, talent and data.

 Mark Oster, National Partner-in-Charge, Advisory Services, Not-for-Profit and Higher Education Practices

-In order to best serve the unique needs of our not-for-profit clients, Grant Thornton’s Not-for-Profit and Higher Education practices are segmented into seven key sectors — associations and membership organizations, foundations, higher education, Jewish and Israeli organizations, museums and cultural institutions, religious organizations and social services organizations.
-The sector structure allows our professionals to develop deep knowledge specific to our not-for-profit clients’ individual business models.
+Your organization has ready access to the leaders of Grant Thornton’s key not-for-profit sectors — associations and membership organizations, foundations, higher education, Jewish and Israeli organizations, museums and cultural institutions, religious organizations and social services organizations.

 © 2018 Grant Thornton LLP - All rights reserved.
 “Grant Thornton” refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
 Grant Thornton LLP is a member firm of Grant Thornton International Ltd (GTIL).
 GTIL and the member firms are not a worldwide partnership.
 GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
 GTIL does not provide services to clients.
 GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another’s acts or omissions.